 - How long until my site shows up in Google?: For a brand-new domain, expect 3–14 days for the homepage and 2–6 weeks for the long tail.
 If nothing is indexed after 21 days, your sitemap is broken, you have a

 - Should I also submit to Bing?: Yes, but separately.
-Bing Webmaster Tools accepts an import from Search Console, so it is a five-minute extra step.
-Skip the others.
+Import from Search Console in Bing Webmaster Tools (a five-minute step) and turn on IndexNow.
+Skip everything else.

 Related